Student-FastDev/Pimeyes-Scraper/README.md

 The script randomly selects a proxy from this file for each session, ensuring varied IP addresses for different scraping tasks.
 After the finish of the program, the image file is deleted.

+## Troubleshooting
+- Ensure all dependencies are installed.
+- Check if Google Chrome is updated to the latest version.
+- Verify the format of the proxies if used.

+For any other issues, refer to the error messages provided by the script for guidance.